Top 10 Best Sites

 Hundreds of people attend Stir events, and activities can be anything from poker tournaments, speed dating, whitewater rafting day trips, cooking classes, happy hours, game nights, bowling, hiking, and so much more.

 Match paid $575 million cash to add another sister site to its portfolio in 2015.
 This site was Vancouver-based PlentyOfFish (POF), which was created and run by Markus Frind.

 Sam Yagan told BusinessInsider that he’d been looking to acquire POF since 2014: “As more people than ever use more dating apps than ever with more frequency than ever, PlentyOfFish’s addition both brings new members into our family of products and deepens the lifetime relationship we have with our users across our portfolio.”

-Match’s story is nowhere near finished, but now you’ve got some insights into how the first dating site was created and the journey it’s been on for the past 23+ years.
-Today, Match says it’s facilitated the most first dates, second dates, relationships, and marriages than all of its competitors.
-The site has more than 30 million members and 13.5 monthly visitors from more than 25 countries.
-It’s also available in eight languages and is headquartered in Dallas, with offices in West Hollywood, San Francisco, Tokyo, Rio de Janeiro, and Beijing.
+Match’s story is nowhere near finished, but now you’ve got some insights into how the first dating site was created and the journey it’s been on for well over two decades now.
+Today, Match says it’s responsible for one in three new relationships.
+The site has millions of members in more than 190 countries, and it’s available in 40 languages.
+Match Group is headquartered in Dallas, with offices in West Hollywood, San Francisco, Tokyo, Rio de Janeiro, and Beijing.

 Match.com was the first dating site on the scene in the 1990s, and it’s been leading the pack ever since.